 If a low-code platform is inappropriate for your app, adopt Java as your programming language.
 Java provides a stable and broad set of capabilities for most common app use cases and has a healthy ecosystem of trusted and stable libraries and frameworks for developing modern apps.
 Java's focus on simplicity and readability coupled with its excellent support for developer tooling—including static analysis tools and testing frameworks—reduce software maintenance costs and the risk of bugs in production apps.

-Build your app with an API-first approach using either the Helidon or Micronaut framework.
-Both frameworks provide scaffolding that significantly reduces the time to deliver your app and easy-to-use patterns for common use cases, such as REST APIs, based on a set of simple, uncontroversial framework choices for common activities, such as logging, telemetry, and storage.
-Both frameworks support high-performance services through support for nonblocking I/O with idiomatic reactive APIs, and low latency through support for high-performance network libraries.
+Build your app with an API-first approach using either Graal Cloud Native or the Helidon framework.
+Both approaches provide scaffolding that significantly reduces the time to deliver your app and easy-to-use patterns for common use cases, such as REST APIs, based on a set of simple, uncontroversial framework choices for common activities, such as logging, telemetry, and storage.
+Additionally, both approaches support high-performance services, through support for nonblocking I/O with idiomatic reactive APIs, and low latency, through support for high-performance network libraries.

-Both Helidon and Micronaut have built-in support for GraalVM native image, which enables you to build memory-efficient and compact apps.
+Both Helidon and GCN have built-in support for GraalVM native image, which enables you to build memory-efficient and compact apps.

 Split your app’s features or tasks into independent, loosely coupled services that work in conjunction with each other.
 Design each service with a limited functional scope that focuses on one feature or capability.
 In comparison to a traditional monolithic architecture, this approach improves app maintenance, feature development, testing, deployment, and scalability.